 It’s a common scenario.
 You wake with a throbbing toothache and a swelling cheek.
 A trip to the dentist tells you that you have an infection deep in the nerve and you have one of two options.
 You can have the tooth extracted.
-Or, if you would prefer to keep your natural tooth, you can opt for root canal treatment to save it.
+Or, you can opt for root canal treatment to save it.
 A root canal is one of the most common dental procedures performed.
 But what exactly is it and what does the procedure involve?

 We chat with expert Dr Constanza Cáceres about the treatment, her move to Hong Kong and her job as an Endodontist – a dentist specially trained to save teeth.